ESA-Datalabs/XAMI-dataset/README.md

 from huggingface_hub import hf_hub_download

 dataset_name = 'xami_dataset' # the dataset name of Huggingface
-images_dir = '.' # the output directory of the dataset images
+work_dir = '.' # the output directory of the dataset

 hf_hub_download(
     repo_id="iulia-elisa/XAMI-dataset", # the Huggingface repo ID